-- Go to Configuration > Profile.

-The list of profiles is displayed.

-- 2. Create a new profile, or select a profile to update.
+- 1. Go to Configuration > Profile.
+The list of profiles is displayed. - 2.
+Create a new profile, or select a profile to update.

-- 3. Display the FortiSwitch/AP settings.

-- a.
-Click the Network tab.

-- b.
-Expand the LAN section, and toggle Switch/AP Configuration to ON.
-The Switch/AP button is displayed.
+- 3. Display the FortiSwitch/AP settings. - a.
+Click the Network tab. - b.
+Expand the LAN section, and click Switch/AP.
+The FortiSwitch/AP <Name> dialog box is displayed. - 4.
+Select a FortiGate port, and click Add AP.

-- c.
-Click Switch/AP.